contributte/contributte-site/docs/guide.md

 # Introduction

-Contributte organization focus on 3 main parts:
+Contributte organization is focucing on these main parts:

+- easy to use
+- setup PHP standards and consistency
+- apply latest developement experience
-- Nette contrib - featured original Nette packages
+- feature original Nette packages
-- Symfony integration - easily integrate Symfony components
+- easily integrate Symfony components
-- Other - cool other integrations
+- integrate other cool PHP packages

+# Example

+Do you looking for some examples?
+Take a look at [examples](/packages/planette/playground) page or [planette](https://github.com/planette) organization on Github.

 # Our Packages